brandonb927/gulp-boilerplate/README.md

 - Download or clone this repo with `git clone https://github.com/brandonb927/gulp-boilerplate.git`
 - Run `npm install` to install the dev dependencies

+This boilerplate comes bundled with Normalize.css and a basic structure for architecting your styles and scripts.

-### What it does
+### Usage

 Simply run `gulp`.
-This is the default and only main task.
 This nets you:

 - [BrowserSync](http://www.browsersync.io/) with livereload for cross-browser synchronized testing
 - LESS CSS preprocessor
-- `rem` to `px` support for older browsers
+- `rem` to `px` support for older browsers, write in rems and have px automatically generated when compiled
+- Autoprefixer support for prefix-free LESS/CSS
+- Bower support for other front-end dependencies (comes with [DOMtastic](https://github.com/webpro/DOMtastic), a lightweight jQuery alternative)
-- filesystem watchers to recompile LESS/CSS/JS on file changes
+- Filesystem watchers to recompile LESS/CSS/JS on file changes
-- outputted CSS/JS can be minified and compressed, while retaining sourcemaps
+- Outputted CSS/JS can be minified and compressed, while retaining sourcemaps
+- JS Linting
-- image/svg optimization
+- Image/SVG optimization

+This is the default and only main task, however you can run the individual tasks themselves if you need to.

+Example:

+    gulp browser-sync

+The command above will run the browsersync server by itself.
+There are a few more tasks, be sure to check out the gulpfile for more.

 ### License